Quantization of symplectic fibrations and canonical metrics: Berezin-Toeplitz quantization in stages

 The holomorphic structure of $E$ is defined through its holomorphic sections over any open set $U\subset X$ as the holomorphic sections of $\cL$ over $\pi^{-1}(U)$, so that $E$ coincides as a sheaf with the direct image of $\cL$ by $\pi:M\to X$.

-\begin{ex} Given a holomorphic Hermitian vector bundle $(E,h^E)$ over a prequantized Kähler manifold $(X,J,\om)$, the fibration $\pi:\IP(E^*)\fl X$ obtained by the projectivization of its dual is prequantized by the dual of the \emph{tautological line bundle} over $\IP(E^*)$, endowed with the natural Hermitian metric induced by $h^E$.
-Then the associated quantum-classical hybrid of Definition \ref{qchybdef} naturally coincides with $(E,h^E)$ over $(X,\om)$.
-The particular case of a rank-$2$ vector bundle gives a fibration of spheres over $X$, reproducing a situation of Stern-Gerlach type. \end{ex}

 Following Definition \ref{quantfib}, let us now consider $p\in\N$ big enough so that the $2$-form $\om^M+p\,\pi^*\om\in\Om^2(M,\R)$ is non-degenerate.
 This endows $M$ with a symplectic structure, prequantized by the line bundle $\cL\otimes\pi^*L^p$ with induced metric and connection.
-Then the identification \eqref{Hp=HEp} between the Hilbert space of quantum states $\HH_p$ associated with $(M,\om_M+p\,\pi^*\om)$ and the space of holomorphic sections of $E_p:=E\otimes L^p$ follows tautologically from Definition \ref{qchybdef}, in such a way that the $L_2$-Hermitian product \eqref{L2} satisfies
+Then the identification \eqref{Hp=HEp} between the Hilbert space of quantum states $\HH_p$ associated with $(M,\om_M+p\,\pi^*\om)$ and the space of holomorphic sections of $E_p:=E\otimes L^p$ follows from Definition \ref{qchybdef}, since holomorphic sections of $E_p:=E\otimes L^p$ are precisely the holomorphic sections of the fibre depending holomorphically from the base.
+The $L_2$-Hermitian product \eqref{L2} then satisfies

 for any $s_1,\,s_2\in\HH_p$ seen as holomorphic sections of $E_p$, where $h^{E_p}$ denotes the Hermitian product on $E_p$ induced by $h^L$ and $h^E$.
 Hence the quantization of $(M,\om^M+p\,\pi^*\om)$ can be obtained as a two-step process, called \emph{quantization in stages}, by first considering the holomorphic Hermitian vector bundle $(E,h^E)$ induced by the space of quantum states of the fibres of $\pi:(M,\om^M)\fl(X,\om)$, and then taking the quantization of the vector bundle $(E,h^{E})$ over $(X,p\,\om)$ to be the space of holomorphic sections of $E_p$ as above.
 Note that in the limiting regime when $p$ tends to infinity, the horizontal form $\pi^*\om$ dominates, and the situation is then essentially different from the previous section, as the $2$-form $\pi^*\om$ is degenerate along the fibres of $\pi:M\fl X$.
-This regime is called the \emph{weak coupling limit}, referring to the fact that the symplectic form of the fibres becomes comparatively small.
+This regime is also called the \emph{weak coupling limit} in \cite[\S\,4.5]{GLS96}, referring to the fact that the symplectic form of the fibres becomes comparatively small.

 Let us now extend the identification \eqref{Hp=HEp} of the spaces of quantum states to a natural identification of the respective Berezin-Toeplitz quantizations.
 Proceeding by analogies, let us consider for any $x\in X$ the evaluation map